Zalexanninev15/PFT2/README.md

 #### **About ROOT and TWRP:**

-- root - incomplete due to a blocked bootloader (no access to system and vendor) | [Post on XDA](https://forum.xda-developers.com/showpost.php?p=83652475&postcount=7)
+- root - incomplete due to a blocked bootloader (no access to "system" and "vendor") | [Post on XDA](https://forum.xda-developers.com/showpost.php?p=83652475&postcount=7)
   1. Download patched boot and Magisk Manager: https://mega.nz/file/B5MxQSJY#mAbsKzcTr28nPVMyHQqJjepjmai3fA9Mj2tLQ5jT9pM
-  2. Extract ZIP archive, flash "bootmagisk160.fdf" to "boot" partition
+  2. Extract ZIP archive, flash "bootmagisk160.fdf" to "boot" partition (or flash "bootmagisk167.fdf" [Beta])
-  3. Through device recovery mode, erase all data
+  3. Through device recovery mode, erase (wipe) all data
-  3. Install the file "magisk591.apk" on Android and check for root rights
+  3. Install the file "magisk583.apk" (or "magisk591.apk" [Beta] for "bootmagisk167.fdf") on Android and check for root rights

 - TWRP - test build with very limited features (you need to unlock the loader to get more functionality in TWRP)
   1. Download TWRP recovery: https://mega.nz/file/Y0UTxSDA#Sb6ZzVRepeISKR3a7P5cYMJysE8mmkt_U1PVYQ5VJQE